 Improve the environmental conditions: Minimise exposure to air-conditioning and central heating.
-Enhance the moisture level around the eyes by using humidifiers and/or by wearing wrap-around style spectacles to create a humidified local environment protecting the eyes from airflow.
-Breathable foam inserts that form a seal around the eye are another option with wrap-around style glasses or sunglasses.
+Enhance the moisture level around the eyes using humidifiers and/or wrap-around style spectacles to create a humidified local environment protecting the eyes from airflow.
+Breathable foam inserts forming a seal around the eye are another option with wrap-around glasses or sunglasses.

 Minimise use of cosmetics: Cosmetics and face creams worn on the face and around the eyes will migrate over the eyelid margins.
 This can disrupt the tear film, exacerbating dry eye, so try to minimise make-up use.

 Optimise your workspace: Adopt a slight downward gaze at the computer screen where possible to minimise the exposed eye area.
 Lowering your screen prevents excessive drying of the eye surface.
-Improve your blinking by practising complete and regular blinking, at least once every 5 or 6 seconds.
+Improve your blinking by practicing complete and regular blinking at least once every 5 or 6 seconds.
 Blinking exercises can be done anywhere at any time, and there are even Phone Apps to help.

 It is also essential to stay hydrated, so drink plenty of water.

-Perform eyelid hygiene: Tear film quality can be adversely affected by a lack of oils due to blocked glands (meibomian gland dysfunction).
+Perform eyelid hygiene: Tear film quality can adversely affect a lack of oils due to blocked glands (meibomian gland dysfunction).
 Thoroughly cleaning your eyelid margins, ideally with commercially prepared lid cleansers from your pharmacy, helps to remove any crusts (signs of blepharitis) from around the eyelashes.
 Warm compresses,

-using a wheat or flaxseed bag heated in the microwave, for example (Figure1 ), helps to unblock the glands by melting the oils.
+using a wheat or flaxseed bag heated in the microwave (Figure1 ), helps unblock the glands by melting the oils.

-After warming the eyelids for at least 5 minutes, it’s helpful to roll your finger gently over your eyelids, towards the edges (i.e. rolling with a downwards motion for the top lid and upwards for the bottom lid) to help squeeze the oils out of the glands (Figure 2).
-It should be noted that these are chronic eyelid conditions and so need regular and long-term commitment if management is to be successful.
+After warming the eyelids for at least 5 minutes, it’s helpful to roll your finger gently over your eyelids, towards the edges (i.e., rolling with a downwards motion for the top lid and upwards for the bottom lid) to help squeeze the oils out of the glands (Figure 2).
+It should be noted that these are chronic eyelid conditions and so need regular and long-term commitment if management succeeds.

 Eyelid position correction: The eye’s surface can also become dry because tears are not evenly distributed across the ocular surface.
-This can occur because of lumps on the surface of the eye, such as pingueculums or pterygia.
+This can occur because of lumps on the eye’s surface, such as pingueculums or pterygia.
 For tears to be spread evenly over the surface, the eyelids must be in good contact with the eye surface.
 Eyelids that are floppy, lax or turned out (ectropion) can also worsen the tendency to dry eye.
-Whilst artificial tear drops can help, sometimes surgical correction of the eyelid position may be required.
+While artificial tear drops can help, surgical eyelid position correction may be required.

 Use artificial tears: Dry eye is most commonly managed with artificial tear supplements (drops).
 Most drops are best suited to aqueous deficient dry eye by boosting tear volume, but some newer products target the tear film oil layer to cater to those with evaporative dry eye.
 The products range in viscosity (runniness).
-Most gloopy eye drops provide the most prolonged relief from symptoms but cause transient blurring on application.
+Gloopy eye drops provide the most prolonged relief from symptoms but causes transient blurring on application.
 This is well tolerated by patients with moderate to severe dry eye, but those with milder symptoms might prefer a less viscous (a runnier) eye drop.
-Whilst generally safe to use, the main precaution is to restrict excessive use of preparations with preservatives as preservatives can cause ocular surface toxicity and worsen dry eye symptoms.
+While generally safe, the main precaution is to restrict excessive use of preparations with preservatives, as preservatives can cause ocular surface toxicity and worsen dry eye symptoms.

 While there is no direct connection between blepharitis and glaucoma, many people with glaucoma also have blepharitis.Find out about glaucoma and blepharitis